9dots/9dots.io-pages/OIf82aa.md

 3. Engineers often have a budget and cannot always use all of the resources they would like.
 Today, students are limited to building their structure with only spaghetti and marshmallows.

 ## Explore - 10 minutes
+The first round of building spaghetti marshmallow towers.
+Students build without any explanation of the better building shapes.

 1. Students now have ten minutes to experiment and attempt to build the tallest tower that they can.

 2. At the end of this session, the students take measurements of their towers using a ruler.

 ## Explain - 10 minutes
+Teach students about structural rigidity through a hands on demonstration with different shapes.

 1. Students try building different types (squares, triangles, etc…) of geometric shapes using the spaghetti and marshmallows.